drewgoodin/quickroute/README.md

 [path] must be quoted, but [method] need not be if you stick with the 'fat comma' as above.

+The subroutine reference shown above must return a single scalar containing the response content.
+This is most easily accomplished with the template() function below.
+Call it last and you can avoid an explicit 'return'.

 You must include a special route via the function ```noroute``` (below), which defines what happens when you haven't defined a route for a given request (path + method combination).
 A default one is included already in ```routes.pl```.

 Quickroute doesn't care what you claim is an HTTP method, so code thoughtfully.